Going Dutch: What is a collective pension scheme?

 But you do not know for sure how much you will get out - i.e. how big your pension will be.

-Such schemes are designed to give people more certainty over their retirement incomes.
+The main advantage of CDCs is that they can give people more certainty over their retirement incomes.
 It is claimed they can also increase the value of pay-outs by around a third.

 What does a collective scheme do?